linode/docs/docs/databases/redis/install-and-configure-redis-on-centos-7.md

         redis-cli
         127.0.0.1:6379> AUTH slave_password

-3. Once you've authenticated, use `INFO` to confirm your slave Linode's role, and its connection to to the master server:
+3. Once you've authenticated, use `INFO` to confirm your slave Linode's role, and its connection to the master server:

         127.0.0.1:6379> INFO replication
         # Replication